Statement of Curriculum Intent, Implementation and Impact

 Religious Education is at the heart of our school.
 Everyday includes a corporate Act of Worship and this coming together is a most important element in the life of the school.
 The major Christian festivals are recognised.
 Being a Church of England voluntary aided school, there are very close links with All Saints Church and the Rector makes regular visits to school.

-The school follows the Religious Education Syllabus devised by Blackburn Diocese and incorporates a wide range of topics centred on Christian teaching.
+The school follows the Religious Education Syllabus, Questful RE devised by Blackburn Diocese as well as Understanding Christianity from Church of England Education and incorporates a wide range of topics centred on Christian teaching.
 Lessons include many aspects of the Christian faith including increasing the knowledge of the Bible; relating religious teaching to current society and understanding the significance of main events in the church’s calendar.
 Some topics are revisited each year so that children may increase their understanding in line with their increasing maturity.

 The Role of other Faiths and Cultures